wjc404/GEMM_AVX2/README.md

 Choosing the best kernel: there are 3 types of kernels, differ in the blocking of C matrix in 12 ymm registers: 512bitx6column, 768bitx4column and 1024bitx3column.
 Usually the 768bitx4column kernel is the most efficient one.

-Adjusting parameters for blocking and prefetch: see the ReadMe files in kernel directories for details.
+Adjusting parameters for blocking and prefetch: see the README files in kernel directories for details.

 #Test programs: